-Mexico has a diverse landscape that covers vast expanses of land from the Pacific to the Gulf of Mexico with palm lined beaches, tropical jungles, soaring volcanoes, bone dry deserts, and plenty of wildlife.
-The country offers breathtaking views, which were once home to the Mayans and Aztecs with their stone architecture.
+Mexico has a diverse landscape that covers vast expanses of land from the Pacific to the Gulf of Mexico.
+Nature includes palm-lined beaches, tropical jungles, soaring volcanoes, bone-dry deserts, and plenty of wildlife.
+The country offers spectacular views, which were once home to the Mayans and Aztecs with their stone architecture.

 Bienvenidos – Welcome to Mexico!